-The great thing about plank floor coverings is how little wastage there is.
+The great thing about any planked flooring is how little wastage there is.
 A good professional fitter, should be able to keep wastage down to just 2%.

-Fixing tongue-and-groove together can be quite complicated: first you have to fit the tongue into the groove, then you have to knock it firmly into place.
-Get it wrong and you can dislodge planks that you’ve already joined.
+Fixing tongue-and-groove together can be quite complicated.
+Once the tongue is in the groove, you have to knock it firmly into place.
+Get the angle wrong and you can dislodge planks that you’ve already joined.

-They also require gluing and wedging together (or strapping) until the glue is set.
-Using insufficient glue or failing to keep it together can lead to a gaps between planks.
+They also need to be glued into position, and wedged or strapped together until the glue is set.
+Using insufficient glue or failing to hold it tightly together before it sets can lead to gaps between planks.

 It’s generally considerably easier and quicker to fit a click-lock floor, as they don't need to be fastened with an adhesive.

-What’s more, the planks are cut by machines which create very tight-fitting joints, reducing the chances of gaps forming after it has been fitted.
+What’s more, the planks are cut by machines to create very tight-fitting joints, reducing the chances of gaps forming after it has been fitted.

-Another advantage of click-lock is that the planks can be unclicked and lifted if you need to get under the floor, which you can’t do with tongue-and-groove.
+Another advantage of click-lock is that the planks can be unfastened and lifted out if you need to get under the floor, which you can’t do with tongue-and-groove.

-Avoid laminate flooring with a chipboard core because it expands and contracts a lot, and don’t buy any damaged packages where water vapour might have swollen the boards.
+Avoid laminate flooring with a chipboard core, because it expands and contracts a lot.
+And don’t buy damaged packages where water vapour might have swollen the boards.

 Look for a fibreboard base with a plain-coloured bottom – usually green or brown – which gives added protection against moisture.

-Engineered wood floors are often quite similar, but it’s worth choosing one that clicks together, rather than tongue-and-groove boards, which are harder to fit.
+Engineered wood floors are often quite similar in appearance.
+It’s worth choosing one with a click-lock mechanism, rather than tongue-and-groove boards, which are harder to fit.

 It’s worth seeing how well the planks fit together on in-store display panels.
-Look at the quality of the finish and compare the products offered by different manufacturers.
+Look at the quality of the finish and the size of any gaps between the planks.

-Check whether the manufacturer recommends a certain underlay and whether this affects the guarantee.
+Check whether the manufacturer recommends a certain underlay and whether the underlay you use affects the guarantee.

 What finish should I go for?

 This is very much a matter of personal taste.
-Bring samples home to check how they look in the light conditions and the decor in your room.
+Bring samples home to check how they look in the light conditions and against the other decor in your room.